DIMO-Network/login-with-dimo/sdk/README.md

 A common flow is
 1. Show the login button, when in authenticated
-2. Show the Share Vehicles button, when authenticed
+2. Show the Share Vehicles and Execute Advanced Transaction button, when authenticed

 This can be achieved by simply wrapping those buttons in a conditional as follows, to create a full example as follows